How to Cook Authentic Filipino Pork Sisig (Plus Variations)

 The term "sisig" refers to the spicy and fatty—but oh-so popular—meat dish served all over the Philippines.
 It is considered a specialty food because its long and arduous preparation is really a "labor of love."
 But after hours of cooking, the aroma alone can make anyone hungry.

-Sisig is also considered a special viand and is often served with steamy rice for lunch or dinner at home.
+Sisig is considered to be a special dish and is often served with steamy rice for lunch or dinner at home.
 Well-known Filipino restaurants have concocted different cooking methods, yet the dish always ends up spicy, sizzling, and delicious.

 Spicy pork sisig has also become a popular topping for pizza.
 Hot sauce lovers will surely love "sizzling sisig" pizzas!